 He was baptized two-and-a-half months later on New Year’s Day 1761.
-The ritual was held in the Gaumer family home, not in the family church, perhaps owing to poor weather.
+The ritual was held in the Gaumer family home, not in the family church, perhaps owing to poor winter weather.
 Dietrich's sponsors were Jacob and Christina Tanner.

 The couple produced four known children - Elizabeth Gaumer, Rebecca Gaumer, Amos Gaumer and Salome Däsch Knoedler.